-Curiosity: This is so important for the leader of an inside team, direct group, or whole organization.
-These people are constantly curious, learning about their industry, their prospects, and their organization.
+- Curiosity: This is so important for the leader of an inside team, direct group, or whole organization.
+These people are constantly learning about their industry, their prospects, and their organization.
 They strive to discover and learn new skillsets to better themselves and help their team grow.
 It's also key to be curious about new tools and processes that make them and their teams more effective.
 Do they understand them, how to use them, and incorporate those into daily life?
-When was the last time a leader or a sales leader recommended a book to read on a better way?
+When was the last time a leader or a sales leader recommended a book to read on a better way

-Metrics Driven: Sales is all about the right metrics.
+- Metrics Driven: Sales is all about the right metrics.
 They intimately know and understand the metrics involved.
-I'm not talking about trailing metrics, I'm talking about forward looking metrics.
+I'm not talking about trailing metrics, I'm talking about forward-looking metrics.
 They understand it is not the backward-looking result, but the focus on the key activity that gets the result.
-Are they rewarding the right behavior, are they investing in training or tools to improve the right skillset, and is the forecasting accuracy from quarter to quarter as accurate as you need it to be?
+Are they rewarding the right behavior, are they investing in training or tools to improve the right skillset, and is the forecasting accuracy from quarter-to-quarter as accurate as you need it to be?

-Likeable: I remember the saying, people never remember your success or money, but they do remember how you made them feel when they interacted.
+- Likeable: I remember the saying, people never remember your success or money, but they do remember how you made them feel when they interacted.
 People want to follow leaders they like, period.
 Enough said...

-Once the plan is set and in motion, the leader must be perpetually looking to tweak or modify the plan based on CURENT events and activity.
+Once the plan is set and in motion, the leader must be perpetually looking to tweak or modify the plan based on current events and activity.
 Neglecting to be proactive to ensure the plan is successful happens way too often.
 The worst I've seen, and you've probably seen, is when sales leaders are surprised at end of quarter when they did not make it.
 Why does this happen?
-The sales leader did not contemplate a plan B or C, and not connected to the plan and team.
+The sales leader did not contemplate a plan B or C, and is not connected to the plan and team.